 How business can support young people into employment in times of COVID-19

-Jonathan Lewis is Chief Executive of Capita, and chair of Business in the Community’s (BITC) Education Leadership Team.
+Jonathan Lewis is Chief Executive of Capita, and Chair of Business in the Community’s (BITC) Employment and Skills Leadership Team.

 The economic realities of COVID-19 are only just beginning to be seen.
 And it is a reality that is hitting home hardest for our young people.